 It’s still possible to stay active and get some exercise, even if you are at home.
 Here are a few ideas to help you keep moving – please share with any older people you know who might be missing their regular exercise club at this time.

-Now being hailed as "The Nation's PE Teacher", Joe Wicks has added a series of exercise videos designed for older people.
-Here's one as an example - look out for links to more on the right hand side of the screen.
+Now being hailed as “The Nation’s PE Teacher”, Joe Wicks has added a series of exercise videos designed for older people.
+Click here to watch Joe in action

 Diana Moran, “The Green Goddess”, has returned to TV screens via Skype, with short exercise workouts for older people.
 Tune in to BBC Breakfast at 6.55am and 8.55am on Mondays, Wednesdays and Fridays to join in.